Why I Give: Fred and Lynda Allen

 In the following years, Fred and Lynda developed a deep understanding of the need for philanthropy to support innovation and enhance patient care.
 The more they learned, the more it fueled their generosity and gratitude.
 Following a serious second surgery for Fred at Scripps, the Allens made another six-figure gift to cancer care and expressed an interest in getting more involved in philanthropy to support cancer programs at Scripps.

 Their generosity didn’t end there.
-The Allens then took their giving to the next level at the 2018 Spinoff Gala by becoming Scripps MD Anderson Cancer Center Founders — a $300,000 commitment.
+The Allens then took their giving to the next level at the 2018 Spinoff Gala by making a $300,000 donation.
 “I raised the paddle and Lynda’s jaw dropped,” Fred says.
 “After experiencing the team approach to cancer care, we were hooked.
 And we’ve never looked back.”

-When the expansion of Scripps MD Anderson Cancer Center on the Torrey Pines Mesa was under way, the Allens jumped on board once more.
-In May 2020, the 16,500-square-foot expansion was completed, encompassing 28 new exam rooms, two treatment rooms, a planning area, physicians’ offices and a high-tech conference room in which staff can connect with their counterparts at MD Anderson Cancer Center in Houston.
+When the expansion of Scripps Cancer Center on the Torrey Pines Mesa was under way, the Allens jumped on board once more.
+In May 2020, the 16,500-square-foot expansion was completed, encompassing 28 new exam rooms, two treatment rooms, a planning area, physicians’ offices and a high-tech conference room.

 Then in June, the expansion’s multidisciplinary clinic officially opened for patient care.
 The new clinic brings providers and support services — such as genetic counseling, palliative care, social work, nurse navigation and others — together in a collaborative, team-based environment.